sherazrazadev/voice_assistant/README.md

-# Botmer Voice Assistant - Flask Web App
+#  Voice Assistant - Flask Web App

-Welcome to **Botmer Voice Assistant**, a Flask-based web application for voice-based interaction.
+Welcome to **Voice Assistant**, a Flask-based web application for voice-based interaction.
 This README provides a step-by-step guide to set up and run the application locally with HTTPS support for seamless voice conversation functionality.

 ---